 Green terror cichlid is a name for three subspecies of fish, namely: Andinoacara sp.
-Gold/Silver saum, Andinoacara stalsbergi and Andinoacara rivulatus.
+Gold/Silver saum, Andinoacara stalsbergi, and Andinoacara rivulatus.

 Previously, they were both considered as one kind.
-The best way to distinguish them is through the colours on their scales and the fin edges.
+The best way to distinguish them is through the colors on their scales and the fin edges.

 The green terror cichlid is available at fish stores as well as online.
 They are priced moderately but become more expensive as they mature.

 Origin: South America

 Care Level: Intermediate

-- Average Lifespan: 7-10 years
+Average Lifespan: 7-10 years

-- Colour form: Green, white and blue
+Color form: Green, white and blue

 Size: 12 Inches

 Minimum Size of the Tank: 50 gallons

-- Compatibility: Same size or larger fish
+Compatibility: Same size or larger fish

-- Tank Set-Up: Freshwater with moderate current and hiding caves
+Tank Set-Up: Freshwater with moderate current and hiding caves

 Temperature: 70.0 to 80.0° F (21.1 to 26.7° C)

 Aquarium Hardiness: Moderately hardy

 It is moderately easy to care for this fish and can be quite rewarding to have them in the aquarium as long as the water quality is maintained and they are provided with a high-quality diet.

 Green Terror Cichlid, when in the wild, are carnivorous fish.
-They feed on insects, small crustaceans and worms.
-In home aquariums, on the other hand, they are not fussy eaters, and the best diet considered for them is a varied one that includes frozen and live food along with pellets.
+They feed on insects, small crustaceans, and worms.
+In-home aquariums, on the other hand, they are not fussy eaters, and the best diet considered for them is a varied one that includes frozen and live food along with pellets.